luyiZhang818/MemoDrop/README.md

 ## Backend Architecture

-The backend is hosted on an EC2 instance, using Flask and Nginx with SSL certificates provided by Let's Encrypt to ensure secure communication between the frontend and backend.
+The backend is hosted on an EC2 instance, using Flask as the web framework and Nginx as the reverse proxy server.
+SSL certificates are provided by Let's Encrypt to ensure secure communication between the frontend and backend.
+The entire backend is containerized using Docker, ensuring consistent deployment and scalability.

 - Backend API Base URL: `https://api.memodrop.net`